 If you have better soil, you have better plants.
 In a raised bed, you can bring in the best garden soil and work in plenty of organic matter or soil amendments as needed.
 And, since you will not be walking on the soil, it will remain light and aerated, not compacted.

 Raised beds are also good for the gardener because there is no tilling necessary.
 Even if the pre-existing soil in your garden is the worst clay or rock, the soil you put into a raised garden bed can be controlled, providing rich, organic material to grow your best veggies, fruits, herbs, and flowers.
 Do know that the soil will settle, and plants will deplete nutrients.
 Adding compost or additional purchased soil will be needed to keep your raised bed garden productive each season.

 Better Plant Output

-You can squeeze out a higher plant-to-soil ratio in a raised bed because you do not need to leave room for paths.
+You can squeeze out a higher plant-to-soil ratio in a raised bed, because you do not need to leave room for paths.
 Build your raised beds so that they're narrow enough that you never walk in the beds, you just lean into them.
 Keep this in mind when you are building a raised bed and do not make it any wider than you can comfortably reach into.

-The downside of having improved drainage is that raised beds can dry out faster, but raised beds are also easier to water than open gardens.
+The downside of having improved drainage is that raised beds may dry out faster, but raised beds are also easier to water than open gardens.
 The smaller area is perfect for installing drip irrigation.

 Easier Critter Control

 It is much easier to keep burrowing animals out of a raised bed.
-Just line the bottom of the raised bed with hardware cloth or chicken fencing.
+Just line the bottom of a framed raised bed with hardware cloth or chicken fencing.
 Animal repellents can usually be sprayed just around the perimeter.
 You can even cover the whole bed with bird netting.